iamnotnato/alx-system_engineering-devops/0x00-shell_basics/README.md

 <h4>Project : 0x00-shell_basics</h4>
 <h4>Summary: </h4>

-> These are projects that helped me understand bash scripting.
+> These are the projects that helped me understand bash scripting.

 <h4>Languages Used</h4>
 <table>